 “I bequeath myself to the dirt” draws inspiration from a verse by Walt Whitman with a view to highlighting key features of volunteering such as self-giving and a sense of community/belonging.
 Through the language of storytelling, the heritage sites chosen for the project become spaces of encounter and exchange between volunteers, where individual stories are interwoven with the beauty of the land, as well as a vehicle to promote the local community’s wellbeing and active involvement.

 Photo by Maria Grazia Panigada

-Seven groups, each one bringing together volunteers from different associations gathered by thematic area (health, environment, disability, third age, immigration, poverty, cultural rights), weave individual experiences with seven heritage sites in Bergamo and its province: the churches of San Tomè and San Giorgio in Almenno, the Basilica of San Martino and Museum of Sacred Art in Alzano Lombardo, the Suardi Chapel in Trescore Balneario, the Church of the Conversion and Benedictine Monastery in San Paolo d’Argon, Moroni Palace in Bergamo, the Sculpture Park of Bergamo Provincial Administration (and other contemporary sculptures located in different areas of the city centre), the Church of the Resurrection in Torre de’ Roveri.
+Seven groups, each one bringing together volunteers from different associations gathered by thematic area (health, environment, disability, third age, immigration, poverty, cultural rights), weave individual experiences with seven heritage sites in Bergamo and its province: the churches of San Tomè and San Giorgio in Almenno, the Basilica of San Martino and Museum of Sacred Art in Alzano Lombardo, the Suardi Chapel in Trescore Balneario, the Church of St. Paul’s Conversion and Benedictine Abbey in San Paolo d’Argon, Moroni Palace and gardens in Bergamo, the Sculpture Park of Bergamo Provincial Administration (along with other contemporary sculptures located in different areas of the city centre), the Church of the Resurrection in Torre de’ Roveri.